 ~ The Mourounas Family

-- Gary & I would would like to congratulate you and your staff on receiving the 2013 National Funeral Directors Association Pursuit of Excellence Award.
+- We would like to congratulate you and your staff on receiving the 2013 National Funeral Directors Association Pursuit of Excellence Award.
 Well Deserved!
-Words can\'t express how fond...[More]
+Words can\'t express how fond we are of you...[More]

 ~ The Losinski Family